Are you interested in photography? Are you trying to figure out what kind of camera to buy? You probably are since you are reading this article.

 If this camera is not for you, check out others.
 Here is one competitor, the Canon PowerShot SX40 HS.
 This could be mistaken for a DSLR camera with its large black body and lens.
 But the lens doesn’t come off.
 It offers impressive 35X zoom range, fast continuous shooting, and very good image quality.

 It has a mostly metal body with some plastic elements.
 It also has a deep handgrip that lets you hold the camera firmly.
 The 230,000 dot LCD is 2.7 inches in size and hinged so you can view it from any angle.
 It also has a 230,000-dot electronic viewfinder.
 The small size makes it hard to see details in your frame.
-The body design gets a 4 out of 5-star rating.

 Another competitor is the Fujifilm X-S1 which is another superzoom camera.
 It gives you 26x superzoom and is as big and heavy as an DSLR.
 But the zoom is longer than any interchangeable lens camera and it’s got a large rubberized manual zoom ring, and a sharp EVF.